mlangc/mlangc.github.io/docs/_posts/2025-06-11-thread-sleep0-is-not-for-free.markdown

 4 threads, and with 20 threads, it's worse than with 1 thread.

 ##### Cutting a long story short:
-If you have a piece of performance critical code, that under certain, very unlikely conditions employs `sleep` to back off, for example after an error, or in an overload situation, replace
+If you have a piece of code, that under certain conditions employs `sleep` to back off, for example after an error, or in an overload situation, replace
 ```java
 int delay = allGood ?
 0 : waitShorty;
 Thread.sleep(delay);